 If a venture capital fund has filed Form ADV with the Securities and Exchange Commission, there’s a good chance they’re exempt from the BOIR.
 They must have filled out these sections, however:

-An insurance company qualifies as exempt from reporting requirements as long as they meet the definition set out in the Investment Company Act of 1940.
+An insurance company qualifies as exempt from reporting requirements as long as it meets the definition set out in the Investment Company Act of 1940.

 If an insurance producer has been approved by its state insurance commissioner, it’s probably exempt from the BOIR.
 The insurance producer must also have a physical office where they conduct business in the United States.